wso2/docs-ei/en/micro-integrator/docs/references/connectors/smpp-connector/smpp-connector-config.md

         ]
       }
       </pre>
-      <li>Each number assigned different properties.
+      <li>Each number is assigned different properties.
 Numbers without the properties will be assigned default values (You can set a custom type and numbering plan as default, as mentioned in the previous format).
 Properties can be set to numbers individually.</li>
       <pre>
       {
       "mobileNumbers":